OctopusDeploy/blog/blog/2021-01/octopusdeploy-terraform-provider/index.md

 Our Terraform provider allows teams to provision and configure Octopus Deploy instances.
 This applies to both on-premises Octopus servers and [Octopus Cloud](https://octopus.com/pricing/cloud) instances.

 :::hint
 We use this Terraform provider internally to provision and configure Octopus instances, including Octopus Cloud.
-It's a fantastic tool and we're excited to see it used in teams in the community.
+It’s a fantastic tool and we’re excited to see it used in teams in the community.
 :::

 This provider is powered by a new cross-platform [Octopus client](https://github.com/OctopusDeploy/go-octopusdeploy) written in [Go](https://golang.org).
 This client is useful as it lets you interact with Octopus without direct calls to the Octopus REST API.
 It complements the [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli) and other Octopus [API clients](https://octopus.com/docs/octopus-rest-api).

 ### Prerequisites

-The following tooling is required to use the Octopus Terraform provider.
+The following tooling is required to use the Octopus Terraform provider:

 * Go 1.12 or newer
 * Terraform 0.12 or newer